ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

     labs(title = "a.
 Red Deer GBIF occurrences", size = 12))
 ```

-Now let's add some additional plots to our figure, for example how many occurrences there are for each year.
+Let's add some additional plots to our figure, for example how many occurrences there are for each year.

 ```r
 # Visualise the number of occurrence records through time ----